lindasz9/ai-learning-journey/journal/04-getting-started.md

 ✅ Convolutional Neural Networks

 Today I’m really unstoppable.
 But starting tomorrow, I don’t know if I’ll be, because I’ll have another important thing to focus on.
 Also, I need to learn C++ for a programming contest this year.
 I’m familiar with Python, JavaScript, PHP, and a little bit of C, but not with C++ yet.
 I know the logic, so I think learning a new language will be easy.

+## 07/30/2025

+✅ Convolutional Neural Networks in Python

+I took a quiz with ChatGPT on Machine Learning and answered the easy questions correctly without difficulty, but I couldn’t answer all the hard ones.
+This made me realize that I need to dedicate more time to studying and memorizing my notes, rather than just creating and briefly reviewing them.
+Therefore, I’ll make sure to invest time in that as well.